phenopackets/phenopacket-schema/docs/java.rst

 =================================

 Here we provide some guidance on how to work with Phenopackets in Java.
-The code produces the :ref:`spherocytosis` Phenopacket that is explained in the Examples section.
+The sections on :ref:`rstjavabuild`, :ref:`rstjavaexport` TODO provide general guidance about using Java to work with phenopackets.
+The following sections provide a few examples of how to build various elements of Phenopackets.
+Finally, we present the full Java code used to build each of the three examples for :ref:`Rare Disease <rstrarediseaseexamplejava>`, cancer, and model organism phenotypes.
+TODO.